 She later went to beauty college and earned a cosmetologist diploma.
 “This education gave me the opportunity of working part time, taking care of my family, and allowing me to take evening classes,” Rosaura said.
 “But I always wanted to finish my education and become a teacher.
 After working for a while and being a volunteer in my daughter’s elementary school, I realized that I needed to fulfill my dream of becoming a teacher.
 So I enrolled at DVC.”

 Rosaura enrolled again at DVC in the fall of 1998, because it was close to home and because of the school’s reputation.
-“At the beginning I took only one class per semester,” she said, “and I took different classes until I realized that I could attend a four-year college.”
+“At the beginning I took only one class per term,” she said, “and I took different classes until I realized that I could attend a four-year college.”

 DVC was a good choice for her, she said, because “all my classes helped me to feel less scared of Berkeley’s expectations.
 My English professor, John Drinnon, and history professors Manuel Gonsalves and Dr. Kent Haldan allowed me to read different books to understand the material and to be able to write critical essays.”